-Impairment of trade receivables has been determined using the simplified approach in AASB 9 which uses an estimation of lifetime expected credit losses.
-The Company has determined the probability of non payment of the receivable and multiplied this by the amount of the expected loss arising from default.
+Impairment of trade receivables and contract assets have been determined using the simplified approach in AASB 9 which uses an estimation of lifetime expected credit losses.
+The Company has determined the probability of non-payment of the receivable and multiplied this by the amount of the expected loss arising from default.

-The amount of the impairment is recorded in a separate allowance account with the loss being recognised in finance expenses.
+The amount of the impairment is recorded in a separate allowance account with the loss being recognised in finance expense.
 Once the receivable is determined to be uncollectable then the gross carrying amount is written off against the associated allowance.